jodienorris030/notes/README.md

 # 2023-12-17
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code too early can lead to unnecessary complexity and bugs, and that we should focus on writing clear and correct code first.

+# 2023-12-18
+- "Premature optimization is the root of all evil" - Donald Knuth.

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, as it can lead to overly complex code and wasted time.
+It's better to focus on writing clear, maintainable code first, and then optimize only where necessary.